-A summary of the significant accounting policies that we have adopted and followed in the preparation of our consolidated financial statements is detailed in our consolidated financial statements for the year ended December 31, 2011, included in our Annual Report on Form 10-K/A, Amendment No. 1, filed on May 3, 2012 (see Note 1 of Notes to consolidated financial statements).
+A summary of the significant accounting policies that we have adopted and followed in the preparation of our consolidated financial statements is detailed in our consolidated financial statements for the year ended December 31, 2012, included in our Annual Report on Form 10-K, filed on March 12, 2013 (see Note 1 of Notes to consolidated financial statements).
 Certain of these accounting policies require the use of estimates.
 The following estimates, in management's opinion, are subjective in nature, require the exercise of judgment, and involve complex analyses: useful lives of our plant and equipment, accrued environmental obligations and determining the fair value of our reporting units when analyzing goodwill.
 These estimates are based on our knowledge and understanding of current conditions and actions we may take in the future.
 Changes in these estimates will occur as a result of the passage of time and the occurrence of future events.
 Subsequent changes in these estimates may have a significant impact on our financial condition and results of operations.

-SIGNIFICANT DEVELOPMENTS DURING THE THREE MONTHS ENDED MARCH 31, 2012
+SIGNIFICANT DEVELOPMENTS DURING THE THREE MONTHS ENDED MARCH 31, 2013

-On January 13, 2012, we announced a distribution of \$0.63 per unit for the period from October 1, 2011 through December 31, 2011, payable on February 7, 2012 to unitholders of record on January 31, 2012.
-The distribution represented a \$0.01 increase over the previous quarter and a 3.3% increase over the \$0.61 per unit distribution declared for the fourth quarter of 2010.
+On January 14, 2013, we announced a distribution of \$0.64 per unit for the period from October 1, 2012 through December 31, 2012, and paid the distribution on February 7, 2013 to unitholders of record on January 31, 2013.